Skip to main content

 9th October 2025

-🎉 cloro API LaunchOur AI monitoring API is now live!
+cloro API launchThe cloro AI monitoring API is live.
 Extract structured data from ChatGPT, Perplexity, Microsoft Copilot, Google AI Mode and other AI models about your brand or any topic across different regions.Key features:

 • AI response monitoring across different countries